CS506-Helios/Dashboard/README.md

 If this does not work, please contact mrkhan2@wisc.edu to provide a demo of the site

-(2) Data Scraping
+(2) Data Collection

-There are two websites for data scraping.
-These websites contain solar energy information from two different solar panels.
-We need to add data together to get the total amount of solar energy produced.
+There are two resources for data collection.
+One is the SunPower, which provides solar panels for our client.
+Another is the Fronius, which is the manufacterur of the inverters.

-We wrote Python programs for scraping the data, it requires these python modules to be installed: BeautifulSoup, selenium, chromedriver.
+For SunPower, we wrote a Python programm (sunpower_retrieve.py) that use python-selenium to scrape data from its website.
+It requires these python modules to be installed: selenium, chromedriver, PhantonJS.

 Command Line:

-$pip install beautifulsoup4

 $pip install -U selenium

 Download chromedriver from here: https://sites.google.com/a/chromium.org/chromedriver/downloads and add it to the working directory

-However, since the website has dynamic contents with javascript objects, it always redirect to another page of the company.
-This issue makes the program incompleted.
-After consulting with the TA, we decided to push the data scraping part to iteration 2 and rewrite the code using Java to solve the issue of session timeout.
+Download PhantomJS from here: http://phantomjs.org/download.html and follow the instructions to install it to the working drectory.

+Since the website contains flash embeded contents, we are not able to find the id/name/xpath using selenium functions.
+We will keep improving and testing the code.

+For Fronius, we also wrote a Python program (froniusapi.py) to request data from its API.
+It requires the remote access to the local network in the WEI building.

 (3) control.py & manipulator.py